MarcGrol/microgen/README.md

 - Declarative way of testing services.
 Based on this test spec, documentation and relationships between services can be derived.
 Example: [logic_test.go](./tourApp/tour/logic_test.go)
 - Provide clear and exact documentation that explains how services are related.

-## Devision of functions in services
-### Tour-service
-Responsible for managing tours with their etappes and cyclists.

-### Gambler-service
-Responsible for gamblers and their teams of cyclists.

-### Results-service
-Responsible for handling results calculating scores.